microsoft/generative-ai-with-javascript/README.md

 | Integrate OpenAI, Communication, and Organizational Data Features into a Line of Business App | This tutorial demonstrates how Azure OpenAI, Azure Communication Services, and Microsoft Graph/Microsoft Graph Toolkit can be integrated into a Line of Business (LOB) application to enhance user productivity, elevate the user experience, and take LOB apps to the next level | 3h | Beginner | [Tutorial](https://learn.microsoft.com/microsoft-cloud/dev/tutorials/openai-acs-msgraph) / [Repo](https://github.com/microsoft/MicrosoftCloud) |

 ## Code samples

+The following code samples are available to help you get started with building your own AI applications.
+Use them to learn how to architect your applications, experiment with different features, or use them as a starting point for your own projects.

 | Name | Description | GitHub Repo | Technologies |
 | ---- | ----------- | ----------- | ------------ |